Have questions about IVF and infertility? We have answers.

 With the advent of successful egg freezing, the use of frozen donoreggs has become a popular alternative with this option.
 Donors are recruited and screened by an egg bank.
 They undergo stimulation and the eggs are retrieved and frozen for use by potential recipients.
 Patients who choose to use frozen donor eggs would purchase a cohort to be shipped to their local IVF program.
 Alternatively some donor-egg banks will perform fertilization of the frozen oocytes and ship the embryos back to the recipient's local IVF program.

 There are several pros and cons to consider when making a decision to proceed with the use of fresh or frozen donor oocytes.
 If a patient chooses to use a fresh donor there will be potentially more oocytes available.
-There will also be an opportunity for fresh embryo transfer if the recipient or gestational carrier's uterine lining is synchronized to the donor's cycle.
 The decision whether or not to perform ICSI would be up to the recipient.
 The potential downside of using fresh oocytes is that it can be more expensive.
 The number of oocytes that may be obtained will be unpredictable.
 The availability of donors can also be very limited geographically.
 Also donors of certain ethnic groups may be limited depending on location.

 The choice of frozen donor oocytes also presents certain advantages and disadvantages.
 A major advantage is that little or no waiting is typically needed.
 The oocytes are generally immediately available for use in a cycle.
 There is often a greater diversity of donors available.
 The cost of stimulation medications, lab testing, and standard genetic screening are all typically included in the price of the cohort of eggs.
 Some of the disadvantages to consider are that intracytoplasmic injection of sperm will be absolutely necessary.
 This is because freezing and thawing of the oocyte makes the shell surrounding the egg, known as the zona pellucida more difficult for the sperm to penetrate on its own.
 The cohort of oocytes available may also be smaller than if a fresh donor was used.